cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 isBlogpost: true
 ---

 Roslyn analyzers are great because they do not only detect different issues in our code but they are able also to propose solutions thanks to accompanying code fixes.
 There's also one less-advertised aspect of analyzers - besides improving the quality of our codebase, they also improve the state of language knowledge in our teams. **This is a real time-saver during the code review because the technical, language-related remarks are reported automatically in design/build time**.
-There are many of existing analyzer packages provided by the community (mostly free and open-sources) with hundreds of different rules.
+There are many existing analyzer packages provided by the community (mostly free and open-sources) with hundreds of different rules.
 This abundance raises the following question: **Which analyzer packages should I use and which rules should be reported as errors?**.
 To help answer that question I decided to start a blog post series that describes a different code smells together with analyzers that can detect them.
 I will start with analyzers related to asynchronous programming.
 However, this area is full of traps so this article is the first of two episodes devoted to async/await.

 ## Analyzers for asynchronous programming
-If your are looking for the analyzer that can help to you detect different issues with asynchronous code you can find them in the following packages:
+If you are looking for the analyzer that can help to you detect different issues with asynchronous code you can find them in the following packages:

 - [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/)
 - [Microsoft.VisualStudio.Threading.Analyzers](https://www.nuget.org/packages/Microsoft.VisualStudio.Threading.Analyzers/)